-I thought it would be fun this week to take a look at the Star Trek films.
+Have you always felt excited about the new Star trek movies getting announced?
+Are you one of the first people in line at the cinema when it finally gets released?
+If you are, then I thought it would be fun for you to join me in taking a look at the Star Trek films that have graced us with their presence over the years.
 I love each Star Trek series, and I love to sit down and find a random episode to watch.
 Sometimes, thought, I want something more.
 Something a little more substantial, but still Star Trek.
 When those times are upon me, I turn to the films.
 Not all Star Trek films are created equal, though, and there are some I can sit and watch again and again, and others I have only seen once or twice.
 Which is which?
 Today I am going to start my own personal ranking of the Star Trek films.

 As you look through this list, the first thing you might be asking yourself is: “Where are the new Star Trek films?”
 I chose not to include the Abramsverse films for a couple of reason.
 I feel like they were a re-boot of the franchise, and should be discussed separately.
 Also, leaving them off the list gave an even 10 films, essentially making this a top ten.
 I enjoy the new Trek films on a certain level, but I don’t consider them traditional Trek.
 So, they’re not on this list.